FaizanAkhtar85/LowLevelDesignRepository/src/ReadMe.md

 Real-World Example:
 Weather Station
 Imagine a weather station that gathers weather data (temperature, humidity, pressure) and broadcasts this information to multiple displays, such as a current conditions display, a statistics display, and a forecast display.
 The weather data is the subject, and the displays are the observers.

+`The Decorator Pattern`
+is a structural design pattern that allows behavior to be added to an individual object, either statically or dynamically, without affecting the behavior of other objects from the same class.
+It is achieved by creating a set of decorator classes that are used to wrap concrete components.
+This pattern is useful for adding functionalities to classes in a flexible and reusable way.

+`The Factory Pattern`
+is a creational design pattern that provides an interface for creating objects in a superclass but allows subclasses to alter the type of objects that will be created.
+It involves defining an interface or abstract class for creating objects and letting the subclasses decide which class to instantiate.
+This pattern promotes loose coupling and separation of concerns.

+Here's a real-world example to illustrate the Factory Pattern:

+Real-World Example: Vehicle Manufacturing
+Consider a scenario where a vehicle manufacturing plant produces different types of vehicles, such as cars and motorcycles.
+The manufacturing process involves several steps, and different models of cars and motorcycles have variations in these steps.

+`The Abstract Factory Pattern`
+is a creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+It involves creating multiple factory interfaces (abstract factories), each responsible for creating a family of related products.
+Concrete factories implement these interfaces to produce specific product instances.

 ********************************************

 LLD Topics 🔥 🔥 :